larfef/miniRT/README.md

 //lighting

-handle case where lights is inside the object handle case where lights is behind the object check if the vector hit_point -> light intersect with an object, if so set the hit point color to black
+check if the light is behind a plane handle case where lights is inside the object handle case where lights is behind the object check if the vector hit_point -> light intersect with an object, if so set the hit point color to black